 TMJ Imaging: The Gelb Center of NYC and White Plains, New York utilizes the latest in maxillofacial imaging, Our Cone Beam CT (CBCT) allows 3 dimensional (3D) visualization of the temporomandibular joint and skull.
 The New Tom VG CBCT gives crystal clear images of the TMJs in sagittal, coronal and axial views.

 The Gelb Center of NYC and White Plains, New York offers advanced treatment of ear pain.
-The ear has three main parts, outer ear, middle ear, and inner ear.
-Sound waves travel through outer ear, reach the middle ear and finally vibrations travel to inner ear.
+The ear has three main parts, the outer ear, middle ear, and inner ear.
+Sound waves travel through the outer ear, reach the middle ear and finally, vibrations travel to inner ear.
 A variety of conditions affect your hearing and ear infections are the most common.
-Ear infection, most commonly is an inflammation and infection of the middle ear.
+An ear infection is most commonly an inflammation and infection of the middle ear.

 Frequently Asked Questions